 Scale 1 If the contents of course have low correlation (i.e. in agreement with the particular PO to a small extent) with the particular Programme outcome 2 If the contents of course have medium correlation (i.e. in agreement with the particular PO to a reasonable extent) with the particular Programme outcome 3 If the contents of course have strong correlation (i.e. in agreement with the particular PO to a large extent) with the particular Programme outcome

-Same scale may be used to define the correlation between Cos and PSOs Mapping of Course Outcomes to Programme Outcomes: (CO-PO Mapping Matrix)
+Mapping of Course Outcomes to Programme Outcomes: (CO-PO Mapping Matrix)

 Table 2 shows the CO-PO mapping matrix for a course (DSS(C)-04) assuming that there are 12 POs and 4COs.